MonikaSzucs/comp-3015-php/Class-3/Assignment 1/Assignment1-starter-kit/README.md

 You can also run this using Apache or Nginx.

-## hes not pick on return time or arguments so we can change it
+## Instructions

-- need ot install node
+- need to install node
-- when you do npm run dev and the php -S localhost:3000 then it will work - need ot do two terminals
+- when you do npm run dev and the php -S localhost:3000 then it will work - need to do two terminals

+## Limitations/assumptions
+- For the application i am just assuming we can just see the title and the url.
+We are only going to be able to delete or update the article.
+We will not be able to go inside the article to create its own page.